NIKHILVADHER/student-score-prediction/README.md

 Features used in the dataset:

-Hours_Studied
+-Hours_Studied

-Attendance
+-Attendance

-Parental_Involvement
+-Parental_Involvement

-Access_to_Resources
+-Access_to_Resources

-Sleep_Hours
+-Sleep_Hours

-Previous_Scores
+-Previous_Scores

-Motivation_Level
+-Motivation_Level

-Internet_Access
+-Internet_Access

-Tutoring_Sessions
+-Tutoring_Sessions

-Family_Income
+-Family_Income

-Teacher_Quality
+-Teacher_Quality

-School_Type
+-School_Type

-Peer_Influence
+-Peer_Influence

-Physical_Activity
+-Physical_Activity

-Learning_Disabilities
+-Learning_Disabilities

-Parental_Education_Level
+-Parental_Education_Level

-Distance_from_Home
+-Distance_from_Home

-Gender
+-Gender

 Target Variable:

-Exam_Score
+-Exam_Score

-Data Preprocessing
+-Data Preprocessing

 Before building the model, the dataset was cleaned and prepared:

-Missing values were handled using the mode for categorical features
+-Missing values were handled using the mode for categorical features

-Categorical data was converted into numerical form using one-hot encoding (pd.get_dummies)
+-Categorical data was converted into numerical form using one-hot encoding (pd.get_dummies)

-The dataset structure, shape, and data types were checked to ensure everything was ready for modeling
+-The dataset structure, shape, and data types were checked to ensure everything was ready for modeling

-Exploratory Data Analysis
+-Exploratory Data Analysis

-Basic data analysis was performed using Matplotlib and Seaborn.
+-Basic data analysis was performed using Matplotlib and Seaborn.
 The following visualizations were created:

-Scatter plots
+-Scatter plots

-Histograms
+-Histograms

-Correlation heatmap
+-Correlation heatmap

 From the analysis, it was clear that Hours_Studied has the strongest positive relationship with exam scores.

 Machine Learning Models
 Two models were used to predict exam scores:

-Linear Regression
+-Linear Regression

 R² Score: 0.77

 MAE: 0.45

-Random Forest Regressor
+-Random Forest Regressor

 R² Score: 0.65